markjprice/cs10dotnet6/docs/errata/errata.md

 > Read more here: https://devblogs.microsoft.com/dotnet/dotnet-interactive-notebooks-is-now-polyglot-notebooks/#why-the-name-change

 I wrote that "They cannot read input from the user, for example, you cannot use ReadLine or ReadKey."
 Although you cannot use the `Console` class methods, you can use the `Microsoft.DotNet.Interactive.Kernel` class and its `GetInputAsync` method.
 This uses the Visual Studio Code user interface to prompt the user for input.

+## Page 6 - Downloading and installing Visual Studio 2022 for Windows

+In Step 3, I list the **Workloads** to select to install, including **Mobile development with .NET** which installs the Xamarin platform.

+In the most recent versions of Visual Studio, this workload has been replaced by **.NET Multi-platform App UI development**.

 ## Page 7, 8 - Downloading and installing Visual Studio Code